wpswings/points-and-rewards-for-woocommerce/README.txt

 == Changelog ==

+= 1.0.9 - Released on 10 November 2020 =
+* Fix: Not apply points on tax

 = 1.0.8 - Released on 23 October 2020 =
 * New: Compatibility with WooCommerce 4.5
 * Fix: Minor issues